Genocides in history (1490 to 1914): Ethiopia under Menelik II (1889–1913)

-During its military conquests, its centralisation of its power and its incorporation of territories into Ethiopia as decreed by Menelik II, his army committed genocidal atrocities against civilians and combatants which included torture, mass killings and the imposition of large scale slavery.
-Large scale atrocities were also committed against the Dizi people and the people of the Kaficho kingdom.
+During its military conquests, its centralisation of its power and its incorporation of territories into Ethiopia as decreed by Menelik II, his army committed genocidal atrocities against civilians and combatants which included torture, mass killings and the imposition of mass slavery.
+Large-scale atrocities were also committed against the Dizi people and the people of the Kaficho kingdom.
 Some estimates of the number of people who were killed in the atrocities that were committed during the war and the famine which coincided with it go into the millions.
 According to Alexander Bulatovich, Menelik's Russian military aide, Menelik's armies "dreadfully annihilated more than half" of the Oromo (Galla) population down to 5 million people, which "took away from the Galla all possibility of thinking about any sort of uprising."
 Eshete Gemeda put the death toll even higher at 6 million.

 These deaths may have also been caused by the great famine, which lasted from 1888 to 1892 and was the worst famine in the region's history; a third of Ethiopia's total population of 12 million was killed according to some estimates.
 The famine was caused by rinderpest, an infectious viral cattle disease which wiped out most of the national livestock, killing over 90% of the cattle.
 The population of native cattle had no prior exposure to the disease and as a result, it was unable to fight it off.
 Despite the violence of the conquest, some historians stress the fact that before the centralisation process was completed, Ethiopia was devastated by numerous wars which started in the 16th century.
 In the intervening period, military tactics had not changed much.
 In the 16th century, the Portuguese Bermudes documented depopulation and widespread atrocities against civilians and combatants (atrocities which included torture, mass killings and the imposition of large scale slavery) during several successive Aba Gedas' Gadaa conquests of territories which were located north of the Genale river (Bali, Amhara, Gafat, Damot, Adal).
 Warfare in the region essentially involved acquiring cattle and slaves, winning additional territories, gaining control of trade routes and carrying out ritual requirements or securing trophies to prove masculinity.
 Wars were fought between people who might be members of the same linguistic group, religion and culture, or between unrelated tribes.
 Centralisation greatly reduced these continuous wars; minimising the loss of lives, raids, destruction and slavery that had previously been the norm.